 I'm interested in catamarans, how do I learn and get ranked on catamarans?

-Once you've successfully completed CANSail 3 or Bronze Sail Course, you can take one of our Catamaran Classes.
+Once you've successfully completed CANSail 3 Course, you can take one of our Catamaran Classes.

 These are informal lessons taught by a Sailing Instructor or experienced catamaran sailor.